Ameluz Gel Dosage

 AMELUZ is for topical use only.
 Not for ophthalmic, oral, or intravaginal use.

 Refer to BF-RhodoLED or RhodoLED XL user manual for detailed lamp safety and operating instructions.
-Both patient and medical personnel conducting the PDT should adhere to all safety instructions.
+Adhere to all safety instructions for both patient and medical personnel while conducting the PDT.

 PDT is a multi-stage process: